Andratx

 The trip to Banyalbufar from Palma is at least as beautiful as the village and the area itself.
 The winding roads take you through idyllic small village communities filled with charm and typical Mallorcan architecture, plantations of olives, oranges and almonds – a jumble of “true Mallorca”.

-Andratx is a large and beautiful destination, there are endless opportunities when it comes to activities.
+Andratx is a great choice of destination, with endless opportunities when it comes to activities.
 Below you will find some inspiration on things to do here in Andratx, including sightseeing some of the local points of interest, sports and other leisure activities.

 La Trapa is large property set in the most privileged location with views over the sea, mountains and the Sa Dragonera island.
 La Trapa has its name from the former Trappist monastery that was built here by monks, in 1810, buildings that you can explore while you admire this impressive place, e.g. remains of the chapel, the mill and the stone terraces built with the dry stone technique.